PagePixels/n8n-nodes-pagepixels-screenshots/README.md

 ### OAuth2

-1. Register an OAuth app in the PagePixels dashboard or contact support for production credentials.
+1. Register an OAuth app by contacting support for production credentials.
 2. In n8n, create a **PagePixels OAuth2 API** credential.
 3. Use `https://pagepixels.com/oauth/authorize` as the authorization URL and `https://pagepixels.com/oauth/token` as the access token URL (defaults are pre-filled).
 4. Enter your client ID and client secret, then complete the OAuth handshake when prompted in a workflow.